Best AI & Machine Learning Laptops in India (2026) - Research-Backed Picks for Developers

 Why RAM Requirements Have Exploded

 For agentic workflows specifically: each agent requires its own context in memory.
 Running 4-5 agents simultaneously with 8K context each loads 32-40K tokens before actual work begins.
-"16GB fails when running more than 2-3 agents".
+"16GB fails when running more than 2-3 agents", as memory gets fragmented across browser tabs, development tools, and background processes.

-For agentic AI workflows, 64GB RAM provides necessary capacity.
-For single-model workflows, 32GB performs well.
+For agentic AI workflows, 64GB RAM provides comfortable headroom for growth.
+For single-model workflows or cloud-first development, 32GB performs well and offers a better balance of cost versus capability.

 AI/ML Laptop Spec Tiers (2026)